 Healthspan Easyfibre Inulin prebiotic soluble fibre, £12.95, Healthspan

-Pregnant women are often advised to take iron supplements, and they can also be helpful for some others.
-Vegetarians and vegans may benefit, as the richest sources of iron are meat and seafood.
+Pregnant women are often advised to take iron supplements.
+Vegetarians and vegans may also benefit, as the richest sources of iron are meat and seafood.

-Those who have heavy periods may also benefit from increasing their iron levels with supplements.
+Those who have heavy periods may benefit from increasing their iron levels with supplements, too.

-Spatone Daily Iron Shots liquid iron supplement, £9.81, Amazon
+Spatone Daily Iron Shots liquid iron supplement, from £11.89, Amazon

 NAD+ is a critical coenzyme found in every cell in your body, and it’s involved in hundreds of important metabolic processes.
 It helps to jumpstart the energy that is then used for every single thing we do, so supplements that include NAD+ are especially good for helping with fatigue.